Shardha Ram Phillauri: Biography

 Shardha Ram has recently been acknowledged as having written the first novel in Hindi.
 His novel Bhagyawati, believed to have been written mainly in Amritsar, was first published in 1888, after Shardha Ram's death.
 The novel's portrayal of women and women's rights was progressive for its day.

-Sharda Ram has written the famous and widely sung aarti "Om Jai Jagdish Hare."

-Shardha Ram died on 24 June 1881 at Lahore.
+Shardha Ram died on 24 June 1881, aged 43, at Lahore.